 Heavy work: Up to 2 hours sitting, 6 hours standing, and lifting 50 to 100 pounds.

-After your RFC is determined, the government, with the help from a vocational or job expert, will decide if any of the job skills you have could transfer to a different job within your RFC.
-Once these decisions are made, the government will reference the Grid Rules by taking your RFC and cross referencing it with your age group, educational level, and transferable skills.
+After your RFC is determined, the government, with the help of a vocational or job expert, will decide if any of the job skills you have could transfer to a different job within your RFC.
+Once these decisions are made, the government will reference the Grid Rules by taking your RFC and cross-referencing it with your age group, educational level, and transferable skills.
 The grid rules show how the Social Security Administration will decide your case based on these factors.
 The two most common scenarios where the grid rules will mandate a finding of disability are as follows: